Skip to main content

 Cancelling a pending deletion

-While a connection is in the pending_deletion status, set it back to connected or archived to cancel the deletion — either from the dashboard or via PATCH /connections/current.
+While a connection is in the pending_deletion status, set it back to connected or archived via Update Current Connection to cancel the deletion.
 Once the connection transitions to the deleting status, cancellation is no longer possible.

 Archive vs delete